tambrulee/P3---Better-Billing---NEW/README.md

 Lawyers simply input their time worked with a description of the work performed submitted against a client, matter and activiy code.
 The billing team can then pick up and review the time entries then push them to an randomly generated invoice number.

+# Dependencies
+HTML5
+CSS3
+Bootstrap
+Javascript
+Python
+Django
+SQL

+This app also works on the presumption that the business user would have applications that handle the matter, personnel, rates, roles.

 # User Stories
 1) Time & Expense Tracking